-If you want your PBN domains to look like they never expired, restoring from Wayback is a smart option.
+If you want your PBN domains to look like they never expired, why not build a private blog network using Wayback restores?
 But due to how unpredicatable the web can be it can be something of an art getting a download just right.

 After over 2500 downloads, here are our top tips for getting a perfect restore:

 If a domain looks awful on Wayback, it's unlikely to look good when we download it either!
 Before you decide to restore a site, do make sure it's actually worth it.
 You might decide it's better to start afresh with a blog or other content if the site looks broken.

 We often find the worst 'archive' sites have bad records because they are bad domains: unpopular, with low inbound link counts and low value overall.
 If the archive is looking terrible, do double check that this is a domain worth registering let alone restoring!